-Hello, partner!
-Welcome to the ISVforce Guide.
-Learn to plan, build, distribute, market, sell, and support solutions that run on the Salesforce platform.
-Get your feet wet with the quick start tutorials.
-Then, dive in for a close look at the concepts, procedures, tools, and resources you need to successfully navigate the stages of the solution lifecycle.
+Build a thriving Salesforce business as an independent software vendor (ISV).
+Learn to plan, build, distribute, sell, and support solutions for the AppExchange marketplace.
+Get your feet wet with quick start tutorials.
+Then, explore concepts, tools, and resources to bring your solution to market.